intarchboard/nomcom-description/iab-nomcom-description.md

 least six times per year, and regular teleconferences as needed to fulfill its responsibilities.

+Travel funding is not available from the IAB for any of its members to attend any of the activities described above.

 ## References

 - [https://www.iab.org/about/iab-overview/ IAB Role]
 - [http://www.ietf.org/rfc/rfc2850.txt IAB Charter]
 - [https://www.iab.org/about/description/ IAB Role Description]
 - [http://www.iab.org/activities/programs/ IAB Program Description]
+- [https://wiki.ietf.org/group/iab/committee-model The Committee Model of IAB Operation]